mandadapu-group/parallel-swap-mc/README.md

 $ cmake ../ -DENABLE_MPI=ON
 ```

 In this step, CMake will try to find the usual required packages (including LLVM).
 However, it will also try to find a HOOMD installation.
 Check your CMake output!

-Suppose that I'm installing the plugin in my personal workstation, where my username is 'yourusername' and the Python environment was set by Conda.
-If all goes well, then you should see (as part of cmake's output) the following lines:
+Here's a case example.
+Suppose that I'm installing the plugin in my personal workstation, where my username is 'yourusername' and the Python environment was Conda's 'base'.
+If all goes well, then I should see (as part of cmake's output) the following lines:
 ```console
 -- Python output: /home/yourusername/anaconda3/envs/hoomd/lib/python3.7/site-packages/hoomd
 -- Looking for a HOOMD installation at /home/yourusername/anaconda3/envs/hoomd/lib/python3.7/site-packages/hoomd